usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

      * Instruct them to take and rotate roles for each exercise, and ask “What should this role do in this situation?”
      * Don’t think about getting it “right” \- experience the tensions (this is normal) and overlap and think critically about where roles overlap.
      * Come together for debriefing to explore what the moments of tension mean.
 Each group can share one scenario and a key insight that resulted from the conversation.
 Did someone bring a new perspective that shifted your thinking about accountability?
-       * Share one scenario your group explored
+       * Share one scenario your group explored.
        * What insight or surprise emerged about role clarity?
        * What tools, agreements, or structures could reduce future confusion?
      * The group can then reflect on what they saw across the board: